vuejs/governance/Governance-Document.md

 ## Overview

-This project is led by a benevolent dictator and managed by the community.
-That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the benevolent dictator.
+This project is led by a project lead and managed by the community.
+That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the project lead.
 In case of disagreement, they have the last word.
-It is the benevolent dictator’s job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
-In turn, it is the community’s job to guide the decisions of the benevolent dictator through active engagement and contribution.
+It is the project lead’s job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
+In turn, it is the community’s job to guide the decisions of the project lead through active engagement and contribution.

 ## Roles and Responsibilities

-### Benevolent Dictator / Project Lead
+### Project Lead

-Evan You ([@yyx990803](http://github.com/yyx990803)), the founder of the project, serves as the benevolent dictator and project lead of Vue.js.
+Evan You ([@yyx990803](http://github.com/yyx990803)), the founder of the project, serves as the project lead of Vue.js.

 The project lead has the final say in all aspects of decision making within the project.
 However, because the community always has the ability to fork, this person is fully answerable to the community.
 It is the project lead’s responsibility to set the strategic objectives of the project and communicate these clearly to the community.
 They also have to understand the community as a whole and strive to satisfy as many conflicting needs as possible, while ensuring that the project survives in the long term.

-In many ways, the role of the benevolent dictator is less about dictatorship and more about diplomacy.
+In many ways, the role of the project lead is about diplomacy.
 The key is to ensure that, as the project expands, the right people are given influence over it and the community rallies behind the vision of the project lead.
 The lead’s job is then to ensure that the core team members (see below) make the right decisions on behalf of the project.
 Generally speaking, as long as the core team members are aligned with the project’s strategy, the project lead will allow them to proceed as they desire.

 ### The Core Team